chlunde/humio-jaeger-storage/README.md

 ## Issues

+* no docker image
+* how to provide configuration
+* logging does not work
+* search for TODO
 * `head()`/`tail()`/`limit=` does not stop query when fulfilled.
 This is not trivial to implement for anything except simple queries.
 Humio is so fast this might be a non-issue.
 * Multiple ways to log in to get search token - no good way to renew them
 * Multi-tenancy access control